djacquel/pygmeeweb.com/_posts/2013-08-24-setup-a-virtual-host-on-ubuntu.markdown

 Basic commands to setup a virtual host on Ubuntu 12.04

-This is a small howto to setup a virtual host on Ubuntu 12.04 with an upgraded version of php and apache (see my article about [PHP and Apache upgrade on Ubuntu 12-04]({% post_url 2013-08-29-install-php-5-4-4-on-ubuntu-12-04 %}).
+This is a small howto to setup a virtual host on Ubuntu 12.04 with an upgraded version of php and apache (see my article about [PHP and Apache upgrade on Ubuntu 12-04][ubuntuPHP544].
 Default installation path ( **/home/www/tuto.dev** ) and host name ( **tuto.dev** ) will be used in all our tutorials.

 {% highlight bash %}